kendruska/fractotum/README.md

 - Procedural geometry
 - Pure computation

-The result is something **unique to each text**, with a visual identity drawn only from your words and mathematical logic.
+The result is something **unique to each text**, with a visual and musical identity drawn only from your words and mathematical logic.

 ---